 The more and more I continue to do what I love—making Dream Big become tangible for youth and adults—the more I realize how simple fundraising is.
-I believe we look too much for the “gimmes”, to where we become blind to the simple stuff.
-Too many years have passed by where I’m looking for my donors to make recurring donations, but I fail to convert new supporters to recurring donors.
+I believe we look too much for the “gimmes” to where we become blind to the simple stuff.
+Too many years have passed by where I’m looking for my donors to make recurring donations, but I’ve failed to convert new supporters to recurring donors.

 As for nonprofits, it’s no different to apply the same principles.
 We as nonprofits need to think like a business too.
 Everything we do should make sense, and be part of a larger system.
 Take a look at how a basic system works and connects all the steps: